-While there are plenty of fall foliage viewing opportunities around Banff National Park, among the most memorable autumn scenes is at Larch Valley.
+Plenty of fall foliage viewing opportunities await around Banff National Park.
+Among the most memorable autumn scenes in Banff, though, is Larch Valley.

 One of the best hikes in Banff, Larch Valley comes alive in fall.
 The valley’s larch trees are among the only coniferous trees to change colour and lose their needles.
 They shimmer with a distinct golden yellow to a backdrop of mountains.

 Niagara Region, Ontario

-As the home of one of the natural wonders of world, Niagara hardly needs an introduction to most visitors.
-And while seeing Niagara Falls in its full glory is a favourite stop on any first-time Canada itinerary all year-round, one of the best times to visit the Niagara Region is in fall.
+Home of one of the natural wonders of world, Ontario’s Niagara Region hardly needs an introduction.
+On any first-time Canada itinerary, seeing Niagara Falls in its full glory is a favourite stop.
+One of the best times to visit the Niagara Region, though, is in fall.

 Like much of Ontario, the Niagara Region bursts into a cavalcade of fall colours during the short autumn season.
 But there’s more to the area during fall than first meets the eye.

-If you’re visiting for the scenery, there’s no better place to start than driving along the scenic Niagara Parkway.
-This historic route follows the Niagara River along the Canada-U.S. border from Niagara Falls in the south to the historic town of Niagara-on-the-Lake in the north.
-Along the parkway, you’ll get to witness some of the best fall colours in Ontario.
+If you’re visiting for the scenery, start by driving along the scenic Niagara Parkway.
+This historic route follows the Niagara River along the Canada-U.S. border.
+It stretches from Niagara Falls in the south to the historic town of Niagara-on-the-Lake in the north.
+Along the parkway, you’ll witness some of the best fall colours in Ontario.

 Autumn is also a great time to visit Niagara for wine lovers.
 Niagara-on-the-Lake is home to some of Canada’s best vineyards.
-The top wineries in Niagara-on-the-Lake include Jackson-Triggs and Peller Estates, and the fall season coincides with their harvest.
+The top wineries in Niagara-on-the-Lake include Jackson-Triggs and Peller Estates.
+The fall season coincides with their harvest.

 Cape Breton Island, Nova Scotia

 Enjoying an East Coast Canada itinerary on your fall visit to Canada?
-Don’t miss out on visiting beautiful Cape Breton Island in Nova Scotia.
+Don’t miss out on beautiful Cape Breton Island in Nova Scotia.

 For Canadian travellers, the island is most famous for its Cabot Trail.
-The Cabot Trail winds around the northern shores of Cape Breton Island, is often considered one of the most scenic drives in the world.
+The Cabot Trail winds around the northern shores of Cape Breton Island.
+It’s often considered one of the most scenic drives in the world.
 (There’s a lot of those in Canada, eh?)

 Visiting Cape Breton in fall, however, is a whole other world.
 Driving along the Cabot Trail in autumn, the fall foliage will be ablaze in a sea of red, yellow, and orange colours.